sharduul/chalk/_drafts/2019-10-11-how-much-I-spend-per-month.md

 I spend a total of $350 on my auto expenses.
 This includes my car insurance, gas, and any miscellaneous expenses.

 My car is completely paid off.
-My insurance has a decent coverage.
+My insurance has decent coverage.
 Almost the minimum required in Washington state.

-#### Tip #445 - that is the perk fof owning an old car.
+#### Tip #445 - that is the perk of owning an old car.

 I commute to work via public transport which my company pays for.
-So, my gas expenses are close to bare minimum.
+So, my gas expenses are close to the bare minimum.
 My car is 10 years old - so yes, she needs regular maintenance.
 But, she's still strong like a lady-hulk!

 ### Health Insurance - $0